 “The best day to plant a tree is 20 years ago.
 The second best day is today.” – Chinese Proverb

 If you promoted a new manager awhile ago and they’re struggling, all of these approaches will still work to help them.
-You may just have to help them unlearn some things and build some new habits.
-You may also have to rebuild trust with them that you’re there for them.
+You may just have to help them unlearn some things and build a few new habits.
+You may also have to rebuild trust with them that you’re there for them now.

 1) Provide more support through one on ones